Skip to content

 TFSA (Tax-Free Savings Account) grows tax-free in Canada.
 Contributions are made from after-tax money; withdrawals are tax-free.

 For Indian-Canadians who'll return to India eventually, these accounts behave differently than they do for permanent Canadian residents.
-The Canadian wrapper doesn't fully survive the move, and India's worldwide-income claim under Section 6 reaches into accounts the Canadian system marked tax-advantaged.
+The Canadian wrapper doesn't fully survive the move, and India's worldwide-income claim under reaches into accounts the Canadian system marked tax-advantaged.

 Most departing Indian-Canadians keep their RRSP and TFSA invested, expecting the Canadian tax wrapper to do its job.
 It doesn't fully.
 Here's where the surprises hit.